CagriCatik/Vehicle-Network-Standards/webpage/docs/Agile-SCRUM/09_SAFe/09_ART.md

 # Agile Release Train

-The Agile Release Train (ART) is a critical concept within the Scaled Agile Framework (SAFe), designed to enhance the coordination and efficiency of agile teams working together on complex projects.
+The Agile Release Train (ART) is a critical concept within the Scaled Agile Framework , designed to enhance the coordination and efficiency of agile teams working together on complex projects.
 This part provides a thorough understanding of the ART, its structure, functionality, and its importance in delivering continuous value in an agile environment.

 ## Definition and Structure of Agile Release Train